sebastianSzarafin/GrassRendering/README.md

   - FPP
 - Day/night cycle
 - Illumination with multiple light sources
-- Light fading along with increasing the distance
+- Light attenuation along with increasing the distance
 - Fog effect
 - Mirror effect (accomplished with the water flow simulation)
 ---

 ## Description
 ### Grass
 As mentioned before, the scene consists of 3D objects.
 In particular of grass clumps created with 2D billboards, where each clump has some random factors (such as height) to make the look more realistic.
 Combined with a flowmap it generated a pretty decent wind effect.
+Also, for optimalization purpouses, the bigger the distance from camera is, the less clumps are drawn.
 ### Water
 Apart from grass, a significant milestone was the river simulation.
 The mirror was obtained by creating 2 additional textures based on the camera coordinates - reflection and refraction, showing respectively it's reflection and the terrain underneath.
 They need to be calculated during each frame render and mixed in a shader afterwards.
 To make it more "wavy", the same flowmap was applied.
+### Lightning
+To simulate some point lights, a basic Phong model was used.
+Simple spheres above the water, are only for visualisation.
+The lights turn themselfes on during nighttime.
+### Fog
+Fog is